Beadwork and the Art of Independence

 The black fabric on which the Ubuhle women work is reminiscent of the Xhosa headscarves and skirts which many of them grew up wearing.
-Stretching this textile like a canvas, artists can transform the flat cloth into a contemporary art form with colored Czech glass beads.
-Using skills handed down through generations and working in their own unique style “directly from the soul,” according to Ntobela, the women create abstract as well as figurative subjects for their ndwangos.
+Stretching this textile like a canvas, artists can transform the flat cloth into a contemporary art form with colorful, Czech glass beads.
+Using skills handed down through generations and working in their own unique style “directly from the soul,” according to Ntobela, the women create ndwangos of abstract as well as figurative subjects.

 Ubuhle means “beauty” in the Xhosa and Zulu languages; it describes the shimmering quality of light on glass, that for the Xhosa people has a particular spiritual significance.
 From a distance, each panel seems to be formed from a continuous surface, but as each tiny individual bead catches the light, the viewer becomes aware of the meticulous skill that went into each work and the scale of ambition: a single panel can take more than 10 months to complete.

-The featured Ubuhle Artists will be Ntombephi Ntobela, Nonhlakanipho Mndiythata, Zondille Zondo, Zandile Ntobela, and Thando Ntobela.
+The featured Ubuhle Artists will be Ntombephi Ntobela, Nonhlakanipho Mndiythata, Zondlile Zondo, Zandile Ntobela, and Thando Ntobela.

-Ubuhle Women: Beadwork and the Art of Independence was developed by the Smithsonian Anacostia Community Museum, Washington, DC in cooperation with Curators Bev Gibson, Ubuhle Beads and James Green, and is organized for tour by International Arts & Artists.
+Ubuhle Women: Beadwork and the Art of Independence was developed by the Smithsonian Anacostia Community Museum, Washington, DC in cooperation with Curators Bev Gibson, Ubuhle Beads and James Green, and is organized for tour by International Arts & Artists, Washington, DC